 Flow cytometry is a scientific method used to measure and characterize cells in a fluid as it passes through one or multiple lasers.

-Common characteristics measured in a flow cytometry experiment are cell size, relative granularity and relative fluorescence; standard procedures performed are cell counting, cell sorting, biomarker detection and protein engineering.
+Characteristics commonly measured in a flow cytometry experiment are cell size, relative granularity and relative fluorescence.
+Many different techniques can be performed including cell counting, cell sorting, immunophenotyping, biomarker detection and protein engineering.
 In diagnostics, flow cytometry is routinely used to detect, distinguish and monitor disease in benign and malignant hematopoietic disorders such as various leukemia and lymphoma types.

 In addition to information on instruments, antibodies, kits and reagents that have been validated for use in flow cytometry, including the new StarBright Dyes, this page provides links to useful tools, webinars, articles, blogs, references and resources.
 Together these provide all the information you might need to start successful flow cytometry experiments.